 The UMKC School of Medicine offers prospective MSA students the opportunity to visit the Health Sciences Campus to learn about the MSA Program curriculum and selection process.

-The School of Medicine offers information sessions for the MSA program that allow students to meet with an admissions representative, as well as, staff from the MSA program.
+The School of Medicine offers virtual information sessions for the MSA program that allow students to meet with an admissions representative, as well as, staff from the MSA program.
 Prospective students will have the opportunity to ask questions of the program director and/or a faculty member.

 It is important to take into consideration the cost of your graduate education and your individual financial needs.
 Financial planning for the MSA program should include estimated tuition and fees, supply costs and living expenses.